umitakkaya/stats/README.md

 We would like you to add one extra calculation to this code.
 Currently, this application calculates:

-- Average character length of posts per month
+- Average character length of posts in given date range
-- The longest post by character length per month
+- The longest post by character length in given date range
 - Total posts split by week number

 **1. Add the following calculation**: